Field theory expansions of string theory amplitudes

-In this way we can also deduce new identities for $\zeta$ functions.
+We can also deduce new identities for $\zeta$-functions.
 As an example, we present

 If we set $\lambda=0$, then the summand reduces to $\frac{1}{n^{2}}$.
 Convergence of the sum improves dramatically when $\lambda\ne 0$.
-Putting $\lambda=41.5$, we get convergence to 15 decimal places retaining only 40 terms, while $\sum 1/n^2$ would need 50 million terms! \footnote{ Even with $\lambda=1.5$ if we sum over only 10 terms the error is $0.01\%$, whereas the same for the $\lambda=0$ produces $6\%$ error.}.
-To the best of our knowledge, such representations do not exist in the mathematics literature \cite{10.11650/twjm/1500407293}.
-We give a similar representation for $\zeta(3)$ in the appendix.
+Putting $\lambda=41.5$, we get convergence to 15 decimal places retaining only 40 terms, while $\sum 1/n^2$ would need 50 million terms!
+These representations do not exist in the mathematics literature \cite{10.11650/twjm/1500407293}.